sravani2604/blog/blog/content/blog/Installing and Creating a Static Website with Hugo.md

 ## Creating a New Site with Hugo

 Now that you have Hugo installed we need to create the blank site to build up.
-I have create a directory called 'C:\Hugo' to create everything in.
+I have created a directory called 'C:\Hugo' to create everything in.

 Open a new PowerShell prompt and navigate to the new Hugo folder.
 Then simply type the following to create a new site called 'blog'.
 You can call it anything you like but I am starting with a new blog.